 HMRC Standard for Agents

-At present, about 70% of tax advice is given by professionals like solicitors, accountants chartered tax advisers and taxation technicians, who are members of professional bodies, subscribe to standards such as Professional Conduct in Relation to Taxation ("PCRT") and are required by their professional bodies to take out PII.
+At present, about 70% of tax advice is given by professionals like solicitors, accountants, chartered tax advisers and taxation technicians.
+Such professionals are members of professional bodies that subscribe to standards such as Professional Conduct in Relation to Taxation ("PCRT") and are required by their professional bodies to take out PII.
 The Government's focus, however, is on the 30% of tax advisers who are not presently affiliated to a professional body and not required to carry PII.
 In particular, the Government is concerned that such advisers often do not adhere to HMRC's 2016 Standard for Agents ("the Standard"), a brief statement of important principles which is considerably less detailed than the PCRT.

 The Standard requires agents to promote tax compliance and, more specifically to act with integrity, professional competence and due care.
 In particular, Standard 3.3 expressly forbids agents from creating, encouraging or promoting tax planning arrangements or structures that set out to achieve results that are contrary to the clear intention of Parliament or are highly artificial or highly contrived and seek to exploit shortcomings in relevant legislation.

 Had it existed at the relevant time, the Standard would not have been met by many of the professionals engaged in designing and marketing film finance and SDLT mitigation schemes.